-McKenney’s installed a complete HVAC system for a tenant in a 1920’s era building with plans to be on the National Register for Historic Places.
+McKenney’s installed a complete HVAC System for a tenant in a 1920’s era building with plans to be on the National Register of Historic Places.

 In a 2.1 million square foot mixed-use development—consisting of office and retail space, restaurants and a food hall—the tenant’s 77,288-square-foot commercial office renovation offered limited accessibility as it was situated in a congested area of Atlanta.
 Plus, the “entire project” had to be completed within a very aggressive timeline.